ibexa/documentation-developer/docs/guide/data_migration/create_migration_step.md

 # Create data migration step

+A data migration step is a single operation in data migration process that combines a mode (for example: `create`, `update`, `delete`) and a type (for example: `content`, `section`, `currency`), with optional additional information depending on the specific step.

+Besides the [built-in migrations steps](importing_data.md#available-migrations), you can also create custom ones.

-To create a migration step, you need:
+To create a custom migration step, you need:

 - A step class, to store any additional data that you might require.
 - A step normalizer, to convert YAML definition into your step class.